 Sask North Acquired Brain Injury (ABI) Services is a group of programs that assist individuals, families, and communities affected by an acquired brain injury.

 We are part of the Acquired Brain Injury Partnership Project, a community-based service continuum that is managed by Saskatchewan Health and funded by Saskatchewan Government Insurance (SGI).
-We provide services to the following health regions: Prince Albert Parkland, Kelsey Trail, Keewatin Yatthe, Mamawetan Churchill River and the Athabasca Health Authority.
+We provide services to the following former health regions (now part of the Saskatchewan Health Authority): Prince Albert Parkland, Kelsey Trail, Keewatin Yatthe, Mamawetan Churchill River and the Athabasca Health Authority.

 - To make the most of a person’s abilities.

 - To be a link between hospital and community.

 - To work with communities to adapt their existing services to meet the needs of the person with an acquired brain injury.

 - To work with families and caregivers to maintain their own health and quality of life.

 - To be an ongoing contact for support, follow-up, evaluation and education.

 - To educate clients, family members and the community about ABI issues and prevention strategies.